Skip to main content

 Simultaneously, the estradiol derived from the aromatization of testosterone in adipose and bone tissue is the primary hormonal signal responsible for restraining bone resorption.
 Estradiol, by binding to ER-α on osteoclasts, induces their apoptosis and suppresses the production of resorptive cytokines like Interleukin-6 (IL-6).

-Men with mutations in the or the gene exhibit severe osteoporosis despite having normal or high testosterone levels, confirming the critical role of the estrogen pathway in male skeletal health.
+Men with mutations in the aromatase enzyme or the estrogen receptor gene exhibit severe osteoporosis despite having normal or high testosterone levels, confirming the critical role of the estrogen pathway in male skeletal health.
 Therefore, a therapeutic protocol that simply maximizes testosterone without consideration for estradiol levels may be suboptimal for bone health.

-The use of an like Anastrozole in a TRT regimen must be carefully calibrated to prevent estradiol from falling to a level that would disinhibit osteoclastic activity and accelerate bone loss.
+The use of an aromatase inhibitor like Anastrozole in a TRT regimen must be carefully calibrated to prevent estradiol from falling to a level that would disinhibit osteoclastic activity and accelerate bone loss.

 Table 2 ∞ Hormonal Effects on Bone Remodeling Cells